Search for Higgs boson exotic decays into Lorentz-boosted light bosons in the four-$\tau$ final state at $\sqrt{s}=13$ TeV with the ATLAS detector: Object and event selection

 The overlap of the muon with the $\tau_{\text{seed}}$ jet also impacts the \tauhad four-momentum and the $\tauhad$ energy scale.
-A MC-based correction is derived to correct the \tauhad four-momentum to the same energy scale as in isolated \tauhad.
+A MC-based correction using signal events is derived to correct the \tauhad four-momentum to the same energy scale as in isolated \tauhad.
 The effect of the correction on the background is also checked in regions rich in fake-$\tauhad$ background and is found to have a negligible impact on the agreement between data and background predictions.
-The uncorrected kinematic quantities are used for the event selection to minimize the dependence on simulation.
+The uncorrected kinematic quantities, before the muon removal, are used for the event selection to minimize the dependence on simulation.

 After the muon-removal technique is applied, the \tauhad\ candidates are required to satisfy uncorrected transverse momentum, $\pt^{\text{uncorr}} > 20\,\GeV$, and pseudorapidity criteria, $|\eta^{\text{uncorr}}| < 2.5$.
 Any candidate in the transition region between the barrel and endcap calorimeters, $1.37<|\eta^{\text{uncorr}}|<1.52$, is excluded.
 Two additional identification criteria are defined: \tauhad candidates satisfying the \textit{loose} identification criterion are required to have an RNN identification score above 0.01, which ensures a selection efficiency of 99\% for both 1-prong and 3-prong \tauhad candidates; \tauhad candidates satisfying the \textit{tight} identification criterion are required to satisfy the RNN working point that provides a signal efficiency of 75\% (60\%) for 1-prong (3-prong) $\tauhad$ candidates.
 All \tauhad candidates are required to satisfy the electron-veto BDT \textit{loose} working point with a signal efficiency of 95\% for both 1-prong and 3-prong $\tauhad$ candidates as defined in Ref.~\cite{ATL-PHYS-PUB-2015-045}.